jacobdbt2100/Social-Media-Ads-Targeting-Strategy-Analysis/README.md

 # Social Media Ads Targeting Strategy Analysis

 ## Executive Summary:
-This project analyses social media advertisement performance to understand how different demographic groups respond to campaigns.
-The goal is to identify the audience segments that deliver the highest engagement and conversions relative to spend, and to highlight where targeting adjustments can improve efficiency.
+Using SQL, Python, and marketing analytics techniques, I analysed social media advertising data to understand how different age groups, genders, and interest segments respond to campaigns.
+The analysis revealed clear disparities between engagement and conversion performance across demographics.
+While some groups generated high impressions and clicks, they delivered poor conversions and weak return on spend.
+By identifying high-value and low-value segments, the project outlines audience optimisation opportunities to improve targeting efficiency and overall campaign ROI.

 ## Business Problem:
-Marketing teams want to optimise ad spend by focusing on the right audience.
-However, current targeting may include age groups or genders that show high impressions and clicks but low conversions.
-This results in wasted spend and poor campaign efficiency.
-The project aims to determine:
+Marketing teams need to allocate advertising budget to audience groups that convert efficiently, rather than those that merely generate engagement.
+However, existing targeting often includes demographics that produce high impressions and clicks but fail to convert, resulting in wasted spend.
+The objective of this project was to analyse demographic performance across key metrics to determine:
--  Which demographic groups convert best
+- Which audience groups deliver the strongest conversion outcomes
--  Where spend is inefficient
+- Where spend is inefficient due to low post-click performance
--  How targeting can be refined to improve ROI
+- How targeting strategy can be adjusted to improve ROI and campaign effectiveness

 ## Methodology:
-1. Imported the dataset from Kaggle into SQL and Python.
+1. Imported the dataset from Kaggle into SQL and Python for cleaning, exploration, and performance analysis.
-2. Explored campaign performance across impressions, clicks, spend, and conversions.
-3. Created key metrics (CTR, CPC, Conversion Rate, CPA) to compare audience groups.
-4. Analysed how age, gender, and campaign interact with performance and cost.
+2. Computed core marketing KPIs including CTR, CPC, Conversion Rate, and CPA.
+3. Segmented audience performance by age, gender, market, and interest groups.
+4. Compared engagement strength versus conversion efficiency to identify misleading high-engagement segments.
-5. Identified patterns indicating high-value vs low-value audience segments.
+5. Analysed demographic and market interactions to highlight high-value and low-value audience clusters.

 ## Skills:
--  Data cleaning and SQL querying
+-  SQL: Data cleaning, segmentation, KPI calculations.
--  Exploratory data analysis
+-  Python: Exploratory data analysis and demographic performance comparisons.
--  KPI creation and interpretation
--  Audience segmentation
--  Marketing analytics concepts (CTR, CPA, conversion modelling)
+-  Marketing Analytics: CTR, CPC, CPA, Conversion Rate, funnel interpretation.
--  Insight development for targeting strategy optimisation
+-  Audience Segmentation: Identifying high-value vs low-value demographic groups.
+-  Insight Development: Targeting optimisation, spend efficiency analysis.

 ## Insights & Recommendation: